akhanalcs/tour-of-heroes/README.md

   lastName: "Ronan",
   age: 26
 });

-person.on("firstNameChanged", () => {});
+// Just calling the on method created by makeWatchedObject function definition person.on("firstNameChanged", () => {});

 // Prevent easy human error (using the key instead of the event name)